Moyamoya disease: Presentation

-Patients usually present with TIA, ischemic/hemorrhagic stroke, or seizure.
-The age distribution is bimodal being either young adolescence or mid-forties.
+Patients usually present with TIA, ischemic/hemorrhagic stroke, seizure, or idiopathic and/or isolated stroke-like symptoms.
+The age distribution is bimodal, being more common in either young adolescence or mid-forties.

+There are no reliable ways to clinically distinguish moyamoya disease from other intracranial vascular diseases.
+Diagnosis relies on radiologic imaging.

 Cause

+About 10-15% of cases of moyamoya disease are familial, and some cases result from specific genetic mutations.

+Known genetic causes

-About 10% of cases of moyamoya disease are familial, and some cases result from specific genetic mutations.
-Susceptibility to moyamoya disease-2 (MYMY2; 607151) is caused by variation in the RNF213 gene (613768) on the long arm of chromosome 17 (17q25).
+Susceptibility to moyamoya disease-2 (MYMY2; 607151) is caused by variation in the RNF213 gene (613768) on the long arm of chromosome 17 (17q25), although evidence suggests that RNF213 mutation alone is not enough to cause disease.
 Moyamoya disease-5 (MYMY5; 614042) is caused by mutation in the ACTA2 gene (102620) on the long arm of chromosome 10 (10q23.3); and moyamoya disease-6 with achalasia (MYMY6; 615750) is caused by mutation in the GUCY1A3 gene (139396) on the long arm of chromosome 4 (4q32).
 Loci for the disorder have been mapped to the short arm of chromosome 3 (MYMY1) and the long arm of chromosome 8 (8q23) (MYMY3; 608796).
 See also MYMY4 (300845), an X-linked recessive syndromic disorder characterized by moyamoya disease, short stature, hypergonadotropic hypogonadism, and facial dysmorphism, and linked to q25.3, on chromosome 17.